 Amidst the flurry and excitement of ‘being in love,’ you may have found yourself wondering just how compatible you and your partner really are and whether you should take up a pre-marriage compatibility test or not.

-But, at the same time, you might be wondering, is it really worth investing your time and energy in taking up a compatibility test for couples before marriage?
+At the same time, you might be wondering, is it really worth investing your time and energy in taking up a compatibility test for couples before marriage?

 Things may be great now, but will your relationship last in the months and years to come?
 And how will you be able to weather the storms that are bound to come your way sooner or later?